TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 \attention
 A GPIO bank interrupt can be routed to only one core at a time.
 For example if a gpio interrupt is routed to Linux A53 core, the same cannot be routed to other cores (C75/R5).

-\attention To run this example, mcu_gpio0, mcu_gpio_intr entries, main_gpio1 and main_gpio_intr has to be removed from /arch/arm64/boot/dts/ti/k3-am62a7-sk.dtsi file of linux kernal source.
+\attention To run this example, mcu_gpio0, mcu_gpio_intr entries, main_gpio1 and main_gpio_intr has to be removed from /arch/arm64/boot/dts/ti/k3-am62a7-sk.dtsi file of linux kernel source.
 A new linux image to be generated with this change and SoC initialization to done following \ref EVM_SOC_INIT_SPL .
 Without this change in the linux image, this example will not work.
 \endcond

 \attention